Ear Balance / Tinnitus

 - Tinnitus testing: Hearing tests include high frequencies testing.
 A Tinnitus Questionnaire and Tinnitus pitch matching.

-- Topical ear drops, oral medications, and temporary cotton stents can help ear wax, and infectious, traumatic causes.
+- Non-surgical ear balance treatment such as topical ear drops, oral medications, and temporary cotton stents can help ear wax, and infectious, traumatic causes.

 - Gentle ear cleaning and culture sensitivity of infection fluids, removal of wax and foreign bodies under light microscopic visualization and fine instrumentation.